 A Google Local Guide is anyone in the world who wants to contribute to the continued improvement of Google Maps and the information Maps gives its users.
 It gives those that want to share their local knowledge and experiences an outlet to publish this information and become a Google Local Guide.

-Google launched the local guides program to enrich the quality of information available on Google Maps so people that are looking up places on Maps could get more important information about them.
+Google launched the Local Guide program to enrich the quality of information available on Google Maps so people looking up places on Maps could get more key information about places.
 So if you think you want to contribute to Maps and get some perks along the way, being a Google Local Guide could be for you.

-It’s relatively easy.
-Just go to the Google Local Guides website and Join.
-If you’re a Google+ user, then you can link it to that, otherwise sign up and you’re on your way.
+Becoming a Google Local Guide is really easy!
+Just go to the Google Local Guide website and Join.
+If you have an existing Google account, then you can link it to that, otherwise, just sign up and you’re on your way.
 Then all you need to do is leave reviews and ratings and upload images of places you’ve been.

 Why become a Google Local Guide?

-The main reason you might want to become a Local Guide is that you love sharing information about places you’ve already been.
-If you always wanted to be a tour guide, but another career got in the way, this is definitely for you.
-Love a dish at a restaurant and can’t tell enough people about it?
-Then this is for you.
+The main reason you might want to become a Local Guide is that you love sharing information about places you’ve been to.
+If you always wanted to be a tour guide but another career got in the way, this is definitely for you.
+Love a dish at a restaurant and can’t tell enough people about?
+This is for you.
 Got a secret spot that has the best view of the sun setting over the Taj Mahal?
 Share it on Google!
-Just make sure that people are having the best experience they can while avoiding the not-so-good ones then the life of a Google Local Guide is for you.
+Or just make sure that people are having the best experience they can while avoiding the not-so-good ones then the life of a Google Local Guide is for you.

 There are also incentives, levels and badges to unlock, and a certain status that comes with the title Local Guide on any reviews you leave.
-For every star rating, written review and photograph(s) you contribute, you earn points that carry you through the different levels of the local guide Google program.
+For every star rating, written review and photos you contribute, you earn points that carry you through the different levels of the Local Guide program.

-- The easiest way to earn Google local guide perks is to rate places.
+- The easiest way to earn points is to rate places.
 This is the simple star rating that you select and submit.

 - A higher earner in Local Guide points is the photograph.
 Upload as many as you like, they help people get a feel of what the place looks like and what they might experience.
-Let’s face it; if you go somewhere with your phone you’re probably taking pics while you’re there, so it is best to share them!
+Let’s face it, if you go somewhere with your phone you’re probably taking pics while you’re there so share!

 - You can also add a venue or place.
 Some businesses don’t have a Google My Business page setup or claimed so you can help them out and put them on the map.
 There’s also something very satisfying about being the first to add a place to Maps.

-- As you get a bit higher up the levels, people might ask questions about places you’ve visited and reviewed.
+- As you get a bit higher up the levels, you will be asked questions about places you’ve visited and reviewed.
 These questions earn you points and are useful for future visitors.
 A few good examples of this might be something like does a restaurant serve only vegetarian food or is a place suitable for children.

 - And you can check facts about businesses.
 Like is that business still located at that address?
 If it’s not, you can say it’s permanently closed.
 By the same token, you can say that a business isn’t permanently closed even if some unscrupulous competitor says it is!

-As you get further up, there are other perks like online newsletter subscriptions and meetups all over the world which is very cool, definitely something to strive for.
-You can build your community of Local Guides and connect with them anytime.
+As you get further up there are other perks like movie tickets and online newspaper subscriptions, and ultimately meetups all over the world which is very cool, definitely something to strive for.

 Need any hints or tips to become a Google Local Guide?